howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 ---
 title: "Mutations: Creating Links"
+pageTitle: "Updating Data using GraphQL Mutations with React & Apollo"
 description: In this chapter, you learn how you can create new links in the database by using GraphQL mutations.
 videoId: GFnUSoUfbhw
 duration: 4